andrewparry/medit/FIXES_SUMMARY.md

-# Final Polish - Fixes Applied to Markdown WYSIWYG Editor
+I# Final Polish - Fixes Applied to Markdown WYSIWYG Editor

 ## Overview
 This document summarizes all fixes applied to resolve the remaining issues in the Markdown WYSIWYG Editor.